aravind-sadharani/chandraveena/src/pages/discography.md

 You can download CD quality lossless audio version of this track and many other recordings to be released from time to time from my full discography over at <a href="https://chandraveena.bandcamp.com/"><inline-button background="#408294">Bandcamp</inline-button></a>.
 If you like my music, remember to follow me on Bandcamp, and consider [buying](https://chandraveena.bandcamp.com/album/an-informal-baithak-i?action=buy) albums you like to show your support.
 You can also show your support by sharing the link with your friends and other music lovers.

-If you like my musical philosophy and the works of art, you support me on my ongoing musical endeavor so that I can continue to produce good musical works.
+If you like my musical philosophy and the works of art, you can support me on my ongoing musical endeavour so that I can continue to produce good musical works.
 "Support the Artist" button.

 We value your patronage.